kolkhis/tech-notes/linux/network_commands.md

 Network speed testing tool.
 One machine (server) needs to be ready to receive packets, while another machine (client) sends packets.
 Default port used is `5201`.
+Default packet type is TCP.
+Use `-u` for UDP.
 ```bash
 # Start an iperf3 server
 iperf3 -s